Knee Pain Is Burdensome

 According to the Arthritis Foundation, the main categories of drugs used to treat rheumatoid arthritis knee symptoms are:

-- Non-steroidal Anti-inflammatory Drugs (NSAIDs)—These drugs are used to reduce inflammation and relieve pain.
-These include medications such as aspirin, ibuprofen, indomethacin and COX-2 inhibitors such as valdecoxib and celecoxib.
+- Non-steroidal Anti-inflammatory Drugs (NSAIDs) to reduce inflammation and relieve pain.
+NSAIDS include medications such as aspirin, ibuprofen, indomethacin and COX-2 inhibitors such as valdecoxib and celecoxib.

 - Analgesic Drugs—These drugs relieve knee pain, but don’t necessarily have an effect on inflammation, a common symptom of rheumatoid arthritis.
 Examples of these medications are acetaminophen, propoxyphene, mepeidine and morphine.